Réunion harrier

-The Réunion harrier or Réunion marsh harrier (Circus maillardi) is a bird of prey belonging to the marsh harrier group of harriers.
+The Réunion harrier (Circus maillardi), also known as Réunion marsh harrier, is a species of bird of prey belonging to the marsh harrier group of harriers.
 It is now found only on the Indian Ocean island of Réunion, although fossil material from Mauritius has been referred to this species.
 It is known locally as the papangue or pied jaune.
 The Malagasy harrier (C. macrosceles) of Madagascar and the Comoro Islands was previously treated as a subspecies of this bird but is increasingly regarded as a separate species.
 The Réunion harrier appears to be declining in numbers and it is classed as an endangered species.

 Description

 It is about 42–55 cm long; the female is around 3–15% larger than the male.
 The male has a blackish head and back with white streaks.
 The underparts, underwings and rump are white and the tail is grey.
 The wings are grey and black with a white leading edge.
 Females and immatures are dark brown with a white rump and barred tail.

 The birds are mostly silent except during the breeding season when they give a chattering threat call, a wailing courtship call and chuckling food-associated calls.

 The Malagasy harrier is larger and paler with longer wings and legs.